sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 The command palette is where we call and run almost all of our commands and processes inside of obsidian and from any plugins we have installed.

-To get it up we just press `Cntrl+P` and Search the name of the command you want.
+To open it up we just press `Cntrl+P` and Search the name of the command you want.
 Press enter to select the option you want.

 It will look like this:
 ![[Command palette.png]]